 Best car insurance companies in Georgia

-When shopping for car insurance, cost is not the only factor to consider.
-A company’s ratings are also important indicators of how it might stack up on the basis of customer experience or financial strength.
+When shopping for car insurance, cost is not the only factor to consider; a company’s ratings are also important indicators of how it might stack up on the basis of customer experience or financial strength.
 J.D.
 Power scores were factored into our top picks, as they are indicative of a company’s average customer satisfaction.
 We also considered AM Best and Standard & Poor’s (S&P) financial strength ratings, as well as each company’s coverage options, discounts and availability.
 We analyzed each of these factors to create a proprietary Bankrate Score, which scores each company on a scale from 0 to 5 points based on how strongly they rate in each category.

-Based on our research, these companies offer the best car insurance in Georgia:
+Based on our research, the following companies are offer some of the best car insurance options in Georgia:

 Average car insurance cost in Georgia

-Car insurance in Georgia is relatively expensive, with average full coverage premium that is more than $300 higher per year compared to the annual national average cost of car insurance in the country.
-While the national average cost of car insurance is $1,674 per year, Georgia residents pay $1,982 per year for the same coverage.
-Minimum coverage is similarly more expensive, at $756 annual for Georgia residents and $565 per year on average in the U.S.
+Car insurance in Georgia is relatively expensive, with an average full coverage premium that is more than $300 higher per year compared to the annual national average cost of car insurance.
+While the national average cost of full coverage car insurance is $1,674 per year, Georgia residents pay $1,982 per year for the same coverage.
+Minimum coverage is similarly more expensive, at $756 annually for Georgia residents and $565 per year, on average, in the U.S.

 |Average annual premium for minimum coverage in Georgia||Average annual premium for full coverage in Georgia|